Sin nombre (film): Production

 The film was shot mostly in Mexico City.
 Locations were found there resembling as closely as possible Tegucigalpa and the train station in Tapachula.

 The film was also shot in Torreón, Coahuila, Mexico.
 Several extras were actual migrants.
 Fukunaga said of working with them, "I didn't have to tell them anything—they know how to sit on top of a train."

-According to IMDB, "Cary Fukunaga spent two years researching the film, spending time with people on the trains and with gangsters in Central America.
-He also consulted gang members to keep the slang and language as up-to-date and realistic as possible."

 Reception

 The film holds an 88% rating on the review website Rotten Tomatoes.
 The site's consensus states: "Part harrowing immigration tale, part gangster story, this debut by writer/director Cary Fukunaga is sensitive, insightful and deeply authentic."
 On Metacritic, the film has a 77% score based on reviews from 22 critics, indicating "generally favorable reviews".